jojozhuang/jojozhuang.github.io/_posts/2016-09-10-installing-and-using-docker-on-ubuntu.md

 After the push is completed, you will see the 'Pushed' status.
 ![MIME Type](/public/pics/2016-09-10/pushfinished.png)

-## 6.3 Check The New Image in Docker Hub
+## 6.3 Checking The New Image in Docker Hub
 Log into the Docker Hub, we see there is a new image.
 ![MIME Type](/public/pics/2016-09-10/newimageonhub1.png)
 Now, you can share this image to others and you can pull this image from Docker Hub as well.
 ![MIME Type](/public/pics/2016-09-10/newimageonhub2.png)

-## 7. Pull The New Image from Hub to Mac
+## 7. Pulling The New Image from Hub to Mac
 Launch Docker Terminal on Mac, run the following command to pull the new image.
 ```sh
 $ docker pull jojozhuang/ubuntu-nodejs